simon-weber/gmusicapi/docs/source/index.rst

 -  Music Manager uploading/scan-and-match and library downloading

+Some features may be temporarily unavailable while the project transitions from the Webclient interface to the Mobileclient.
+New code should prefer the Mobileclient when possible, as Webclient calls may break unexpectedly.

-Support for Google Play Music All Access features is in progress.
+All Access support is in progress.

 See `the changelog
 <https://github.com/simon-weber/Unofficial-Google-Music-API/blob/develop/HISTORY.rst>`__